Sohou08/Hadoop-Spark/file_format/readme.md

 ### 2. JSON (JavaScript object notation)

-JSON is a text Input Format containing record which might be in any form (string, integer, booleans, array, object, key-value, nested data...).
-By virtue of being both human and machine readable, and comparatively simple to implement support for in other languages, JSON quickly moved beyond the web page, and into software everywhere.
-It support serialization and deserialization process.
+JSON is a text input format containing record which might be in any form (string, integer, booleans, array, object, key-value, nested data...).
+Being human and machine readable, JSON is relatively lightweight format and privileged in web application.
+It widely supported by many software and comparatively simple to implement in multiples languages.
+JSON supports serialization and deserialization process.
+Its major inconvenience is related to its lack of splittable.
-It cannot be splittable compare to JSON lines.
-This one essentially consists of several lines where each individual line is a valid JSON object, separated by newline character `\n`.
-That take an advantage to be splittable compared to the standard format.
-The difference between them is more related to an aesthetic advantage since JSON line separate objects by a line break.
-This make you sure that the next line is a new objects then easy to be used as reference for splitting data.
+The alternative used format is generally a JSON lines which is splittable.
+It contains several lines where each individual line is a valid JSON object, separated by newline character `\n`.
+Its main difference compare to the standard format is related to an aesthetic advantage since JSON line separate objects by a line break.
+This make you sure that the next line is a new objects so it will be easy to be used as reference for splitting data.

 * __Advantage__
-    * is a simple syntax.
-It can be opened by any text editor and supported natively by many languages.
-There are many tools enabling to validate his schema (e.g.JSON-Spec python library).
+    * JSON is a simple syntax.
+It can be opened by any text editor
+    * There are many tools enabling to validate its schema (e.g.JSON-Spec python library)
-    * is a privilege format in web applications
+    * It is a privileged format in web applications
-    * is compressible and used as data exchange format
+    * JSON is compressible and used as data exchange format
-    * supports batch and streaming processing
+    * It supports batch and streaming processing
-    * store metadata with data and support schema evolution
+    * It stores metadata with data and supports schema evolution
-    * fully typed performing the compiler optimization.
-    * lightweight text-based format in comparison to XML
+    * JSON is lightweight text-based format in comparison to XML
 * __Drawback__
-    * No splittable
-    * Lack indexing
+    * JSON is not splittable and Lack indexing
 * __Ecosystems__
-    * is privileged format for web applications.
-    * is privileged exchange format for NoSQL databases.
-As example, we could notice BJSON used in MongoDB database.
+    * It is privileged format for web applications and exchange format for NoSQL databases For example, in case of MongoDB, the use of BSON is noticed instead the standard format.
 BSON’s binary structure encodes type and length information, which allows it to be parsed much more quickly than the standard format.
 However, that doesn’t mean you can’t think of MongoDB as a JSON database (JSON text).
-In addition, this structured way of JSON text is easier to modify there (MongoDB) than in structured database as Postgres where you'd need to extract the whole document for changing.
+In addition, the architecture of JSON text is easier to modify for instance in MongoDB than in structured database as Postgres where you'd need to extract the whole document for changing.
-    * is a language used in GraphQL by bringing also a data fully typed.
+    * It is a used language in GraphQL by bringing also a data fully typed.
-    GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.
-GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.
+    GraphQL is a query language for an API.
+Instead of working with rigid server-defined endpoints, you can send queries to get exactly the data you are looking for in one request ([documentation](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/)).

 [Example of JSON](https://docs.microsoft.com/bs-latn-ba/azure/hdinsight/hadoop/using-json-in-hive):
 ~~~ {r}
        {